jay3332/umd-cpse-air-hockey/controller/README.md

 controller
 ==========

-Rust project for the _Arduino Leonardo_.
+Rust project for the _Arduino Uno_.

 ## Build Instructions
 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).